yousefelassal/quote-cron/README.md

 > Ask yourself the secret of your success.
 Listen to your answer and practice it.

 > The self is not something ready-made, but something in continuous formation through choice of action.

+> It is more shameful to distrust our friends than to be deceived by them.